From Abraham Lincoln's wrestling career to the killer habits of cats, these random facts are guaranteed to boggle your mind.

 If you're looking for a fact or two to impress all of your friends, look no further.
 These interesting random facts will teach you everything you never knew about animal eyeballs, incestuous historical figures, Betty White, Abraham Lincoln's wrestling career, and maybe even your own body.

 And you may also find that you've been wrong about plenty of things you only thought you knew.
 Like that old saying "blind as a bat"?
 Is it actually true or not?
 And has anyone ever told you that if you drop a penny from the top of the Empire State Building, it could kill whoever it lands on?
-Well, let's find out for real.
+Well, let's find out the truth.

 Explore these topics and others in the collection of interesting random facts above.